Migrations

 git push

-- test that the migration was applied
+- Test that the migration was applied

-(or better usenpm run migration:pending
+npm run migration:pending

-) should return nothing
+should return nothing

 Best Practices